EOFY offer

 Key terms explained:

-• Cost of asset: The purchase price and directly attributable costs necessary to bring the asset into use
+• Cost of asset: The purchase price and directly attributable costs necessary to bring the asset into use.

-• Salvage value: The estimated resale or scrap value when the asset is no longer useful
+• Salvage value: The estimated resale or scrap value when the asset is no longer useful.

-• Useful life: The expected years the asset will function before becoming obsolete
+• Useful life: The expected years the asset will function before becoming obsolete.

 To maintain accuracy, Australian Accounting Standards require you to review an asset's useful life and residual value at least annually, specifically at each financial year-end.

-For example, an asset with a short useful life spreads depreciation over fewer years, resulting in a higher annual depreciation expense.
+An asset with a short useful life spreads depreciation over fewer years, resulting in a higher annual depreciation expense.
+If an asset holds its value well and has a relatively high salvage value, it will depreciate less each year.

-Calculate straight line depreciation
+Calculate straight-line depreciation

 Other depreciation methods